Margaret Wilson (Scottish martyr): Background and arrest

-The Covenanter movement to maintain the reforms of the Scottish Reformation came to the fore with signing of the National Covenant of 1638 in opposition to royal control of the church, promoting Presbyterianism as a form of church government instead of an Episcopal polity governed by bishops appointed by the Crown.
+The Covenanter movement to maintain the reforms of the Scottish Reformation came to the fore with the signing of the National Covenant of 1638 in opposition to royal control of the church, promoting Presbyterianism as a form of church government instead of an Episcopal polity governed by bishops appointed by the Crown.
 The dispute led to the Wars of the Three Kingdoms and the overthrow of the monarchy.
 With the Restoration of the monarchy in 1660 the Covenants were declared treasonable and Episcopacy was restored.
 Particularly in the south-west of Scotland, ministers refused to submit.
 Barred from their churches, they held open air field assemblies called conventicles which the authorities suppressed using military force.

 Margaret Wilson was born at Glenvernoch, a farm near Newton Stewart in Wigtownshire.
 Her parents were dutiful Episcopalians, but her older brothers were Covenanters.
 By 1684 Covenanters were hiding from the authorities in the hills, and increasingly draconian action had ended the large conventicles.
-There were still small gatherings held indoors, but now failure to take a test of allegiance to the king, which required renouncing the Covenant, met with the death penalty, as did even attending a conventicle or harbouring Covenanters.
+There were still small gatherings held indoors, but now failure to take a test of allegiance to the king, which required renouncing the Covenant, was met with the death penalty, as did even attending a conventicle or harbouring Covenanters.
 Despite the risks, Margaret began attending conventicles with her younger brother Thomas, possibly beginning when there was an opportunity at a local conventicle to see the charismatic James Renwick who had newly become leader of the more extreme Covenanters known as the Cameronians.
 On occasion they also took along their young sister Agnes.

 In February 1685 the sixteen-year-old Thomas Wilson left to join other Covenanters in the hills.
 The girls went on a secret visit to Wigtown to visit friends, including an elderly widow Margaret McLachlan (there are various spellings of her second name).
 The young sisters Margaret and Agnes were taken prisoner, possibly after declining to drink the King's health, and put into the "thieves' hole".
 They refused to take the Abjuration Oath renouncing the Covenant.
 On the following Sunday Margaret McLachlan was arrested, and also put into the "thieves' hole" with the Wilson girls, along with a servant woman.
 They were taken before the "local assizes" of the Government Commissioners for Wigtownshire.

 On 13 April 1685 they were indicted as being guilty of the Rebellion of Bothwell Bridge, Aird's Moss, 20 Field Conventicles and 20 House Conventicles.
 The Assizes session took place and a guilty verdict was brought.
 The three main protagonists were found guilty on all charges, and sentenced to be "tied to palisades fixed in the sand, within the floodmark of the sea, and there to stand till the flood o'erflowed them".